DigitaleDeltaOrg/dd-grid-api/dd-grid-api-filtering.md

 # DD-GRID-API Generic Filtering Mechanism

-Some end points of the DD-GRID-API provide the query parameter "filter".
+Some end points of the DD-GRID-API specify the query parameter "filter".
 This parameter is meant to offer a generic filtering mechanism.
+An example of such a filter is: only select one or more realizations from an ensemble run.
+In addition systems may offer more filter options.
-Currently, only selecting one or more realizations from an ensemble run is formalized.
-However, systems may offer additional filter options.
+However, implementing this filter parameter is optional.
+Systems may decide to not implement it.

 The generic syntax for the query parameter _filter_ is:
 _../some-end-point?filter=attribute:comparer:value_